hendrikfolkerts/sesviewel/README.md

 There are three ways to execute SESViewEl.
 In the first two ways SESViewEl is executed from source.
 Node.js needs to be installed in a compatible version (see text before).
 The third way makes use of Docker.

-1st way (tested in Windows with Node.js 10.15.3): There is a file called "extract_here.zip" in the SESViewEl directory.
+1st way (only if a file called "extract_here.zip" is in the SESViewEl directory - tested in Windows with Node.js 10.15.3):
-Extract it in this directory (do not place it in a subdirectory) and a directory with the name "node_modules" is created.
+Extract the file "extract_here.zip" in the SESViewEl directory (do not place it in a subdirectory) and a directory with the name "node_modules" is created.
 This directory contains all dependencies of SESViewEl in the correct versions.
 Open a shell and change at the shell into the directory of SESViewEl.
 SESViewEl can then be started with the shell command
 - npm start